 How you ingest the delta 8 can determine much about your experience.
 Smoking is by far the most direct way to ensure a smooth start, but the idea of filling your lungs with vapor can be a big turnoff for many people.
 If that is the case, I would recommend starting with tinctures.
 They are a tasteless oil that holds the delta 8.
 You take them by putting a few drops under the tongue for 90 seconds.
 The biggest advantage of using tinctures is that the effects will still kick in as quickly as smoking, but the method of consumption is far more intuitive.

 Click HERE for a couple great delta 8 tinctures to try.

-If you are using for the first time, I would strongly, strongly recommend avoiding edibles.
+If you are using for the first time, I would recommend caution with edibles.
 Not only do the effects linger for up to three or four times as long, they can also be significantly more potent.
 This has to do with how your body reacts when the THC is absorbed by the liver versus the soft tissue of the mouth and lungs.